bem/bem-components/common.blocks/button/button.en.md

 }
 ```

-**Important!** The button lable can be defined by using `content` field.
-However, this solution is very cumbersome and is not recommended to use.
+**Important!** Despite on the fact that the `content` fild allows to specify the button lable too, still it's not recommended and it's better to use field `text`.

 <a name="buttonurl"></a>